unionst/union-debounce/README.md

-# iDebouncedChange
+# UnionDebounce

-A Swift package that provides debounced observers for SwiftUI views targeting iOS 17.0+ (and corresponding macOS, tvOS, watchOS platforms).
+A Swift package that provides debounced observers for SwiftUI views.
 Use it to delay handling of frequent value changes, such as text editing or rapidly incremented counters.

 ## Installation

 1. In Xcode, select **File** → **Add Packages...**.
-1. Enter `https://github.com/blsage/iDebouncedChange` in the search bar.
+1. Enter `https://github.com/unionst/union-debounce` in the search bar.
 1. Choose **Add Package** to your project.

 ## Usage